cdelker/schemdraw/docs/usage/placement.rst

 Styling
 -------

-When creating a new drawing, the keyword arguments to :py:class:`SchemDraw.Drawing` are used to set default styles such as colors and fontsize.
+When creating a new drawing, the keyword arguments to :py:class:`schemdraw.Drawing` are used to set default styles such as colors and fontsize.

 - **unit** (float): default length of a 2-terminal element, including leads.
 The zigzag portion of resistor element is length 1 unit, and by default the total length is 3 units.
 - **inches_per_unit** (float): Inches per unit to scale drawing into real dimensions